-Austrian Post's Group-wide Internal Control System (ICS) makes use of process-integrated measures, mechanisms and controls in its organisation and technical processes.
+Austrian Post's Group-wide internal control system (ICS) makes use of process-integrated measures, mechanisms and controls in its organisation and technical processes.
 The ICS at Austrian Post is based on existing risk management and process structures in the company, encompasses the internal control activities relating to major risks and monitors the internal control implementation process.
-The Internal Audit department carries out an expost examination of compliance with relevant regulations.
+The Internal Audit department carries out an ex post examination of compliance with relevant regulations.
 Its findings serve as the basis for determining the effectiveness of the integrated control process and mechanisms.

-In addition to Risk Management and Group Auditing, Compliance Comprises the third pillar of corporate governance.
+In addition to risk management and Group auditing, compliance comprises the third pillar of corporate governance.
 Values such as honesty, predictability and transparency are important yardsticks guiding the business practices of Austrian Post.
-For this reason, a Compliance Management System (CMS) was already launched in the year 2010 and continuously expanded since then.
-The aim is to sustainably consolidate the established Group-wide Compliance culture in order to avoid liability risks and other legal disadvantages which could negatively impact the company and its employees.
-The conviction underlying these initiatives is that Compliance makes a value-added contribution to the development of the company.
-The Code of Conduct and Ethics of Austrian Post serves as the basis for the Compliance Management System.
-It provides the framework and guidelines for relations with stakeholders and the interactions of employees with each other.
+For this reason, a compliance management system (CMS) was already launched in 2010 and continuously expanded since then.
+The conviction underlying these initiatives is that compliance makes a value-added contribution to the development of the company.
+The aim is to avoid liability risks and other legal disadvantages which could negatively impact the company and its employees.
+A sustainable strengthening of the established Group-wide compliance culture plays a significant role in the functioning of the three lines of defence governance model.
+The Code of Conduct and Ethics of Austrian Post serves as the basis for the compliance management system.
+It provides the framework and guidelines for the interactions of employees with each other and the relations with stakeholders.
+The focal points of Austrian Post's compliance management system are business compliance, capital market compliance and antitrust compliance.
+The year 2016 was shaped by target group-specific issues such as capital market and antitrust compliance.
+In contrast, the focus in 2017 was on raising awareness for compliance issues across the different target groups.
+Extensive classroom trainingcourses conveyed information on key compliance regulations.
+Other forms of communication such as articles in the employee magazine and messages on infoscreens complemented the classroom training measures.